Andrew-Liu-2/OthelloAI/README.md

 ### Introduction

-In this project you will implement an AI player for the game Othello, also known as Reversi.
+In this project we implemented an AI player for the game Othello, also known as Reversi.
 For the rules of this game see here: [https://en.wikipedia.org/wiki/Reversi](https://en.wikipedia.org/wiki/Reversi).
 Our version of the game differs from these rules in one minor point: The game ends as soon as one of the players has no legal moves left.

 The project consists of the following 5 files: